Inverting the signature of a path: Reconstructing the path

 \subsection{The signs}

 We now turn to the recovery of the sign of the direction of each piece.
-For this, we need to move one level up in the signatures, which requires extra information than $\sS^{2n}_{k}(w, \ell)$'s.
+For this, we need to move one level up in the signatures, which requires more information than the $\sS^{2n}_{k}(w, \Bell)$'s.